Make Love to Me (1954 song): Vintage recordings

 Peter Spar put Danish lyrics to the song under the title "Vær sød mod mig".
 Recorded in Copenhagen in 1954 by Raquel Rastenni (acc.
-Harry Felbert's sextet, Cond.: Harry Felbert) the track - arranged by Erik Kaare - was released on His Master's Voice X 8208.
+Harry Felbert's sextet, Cond.: Harry Felbert) the track – arranged by Erik Kaare – was released on His Master's Voice X 8208.

 Remakes

-The Kalin Twins recorded "Make Love to Me" on June 24, 1960: this version would remain un-issued as 45rpm or LP by Decca Records until 1992, released by Bear Family Records in CD format under album When - The Kalin Twins as catalog number BCD 15597.
+The Kalin Twins recorded "Make Love to Me" on June 24, 1960: this version would remain un-issued as 45 rpm or LP by Decca Records until 1992, released by Bear Family Records in CD format under album When - The Kalin Twins as catalog number BCD 15597.

 "Make Love to Me" would become an R&B chart hit via a duet remake by Johnny Thunder and Ruby Winters recorded in Nashville early in 1967.
 Before Diamond Records president Phil Kahl left New York City with the intent of producing distinct Nashville sessions for Thunder and Winters, Diamond Records co-president Joe Kolsky had suggested that Kahl record Winters and Thunder as a duo, Kolsky having noted the recent chart success of the Peaches and Herb remake of the traditional pop standard "Let's Fall in Love" and also the current Marvin Gaye/Kim Weston hit duet "It Takes Two".
-Kahl resultantly co-produced - with Buddy Killen - Winters and Thunder's duet recordings of "Make Love to Me" and also another 1950s pop hit "Teach Me Tonight": opted for as A-side, "Make Love to Me" reached #13 R&B in April 1967 also registering on the Billboard Hot 100 at #96.
+Kahl resultantly co-produced – with Buddy Killen – Winters and Thunder's duet recordings of "Make Love to Me" and also another 1950s pop hit "Teach Me Tonight": opted for as A-side, "Make Love to Me" reached #13 R&B in April 1967 also registering on the Billboard Hot 100 at #96.

 The song was also included on Anne Murray's tribute-to-the-fifties album, Croonin', where it was released as the first single, becoming a top 10 hit on both pop and country charts in Canada.